tminus109/foundation/hacker_rank/exercises/mini_max_sum.md

 Output Format:
 Print two space-separated long integers denoting the respective minimum and maximum values that can be calculated by summing exactly four of the five integers.
-(The output can be greater than a 32 bit integer.)
+(The output can be greater than a 32-bit integer.)

 Sample Input:
 1 2 3 4 5